Crunchy Peanut Butter Fudge is a traditional fudge recipe with a wonderful texture of creamy and crunchy.

 - Add the vanilla and crunchy peanut butter.
 Stir until melted.

-- Pour into a greased 8" x 8" casserole dish and allow a couple of hours to set up.
+- Pour into a greased 8" x 8" casserole dish and allow two to three hours to set up.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.